Are personal trainer roles intriguing to you?

 Now you know!

 However, take very strong caution.
-There are no current laws that require personal trainers to be certified, but this may change.
+While no current laws exist that require personal trainers to be certified, this may change.

-Though it is technically legal, you run a major risk of hurting a client, big legal fees, and simply not being able to find work.
+Though technically legal, you run a major risk of hurting a client, big legal fees, and simply not being able to find work if you train clients with a certification.

 So, do you have to be certified to be a personal trainer?
 Yes and no.

-To be a successful, good personal trainer, please get certified.
+To be a successful, good personal trainer, please get certified, despite the lack of regulations.

 You shouldn’t stress yourself when obtaining a personal trainer certification of your choice.